contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 1. Succession optimization (ITCMD)

-ITCMD (Imposto sobre Transmissão Causa Mortis e Doação) is state-level, with rates ranging from 0% (some states) to 8% (RJ, SP, others).
+ITCMD (Imposto sobre Transmissão Causa Mortis e Doação) is state-level, with rates commonly ranging from around 2% up to the 8% national ceiling — progressivity is now mandatory under EC 132/2023, so several states are moving toward the cap.
 Through holding structures with quotas distributed in life (under usufruct retention), ITCMD applies to the discounted quota value — not the underlying asset value.
 Effective ITCMD reduction can reach 50—70% vs reactive succession.

 2. STF Theme 1.348 — ITBI on capital integralization

 Constitutional Article 156 §2 I grants ITBI immunity to real estate transferred to a legal entity as capital integralization, unless the entity has predominantly real estate activity.
 STF is currently deciding (Theme 1.348) whether the immunity is absolute or conditional.
-Favorable decision retroactively recovers ITBI paid by holdings in the last 5 years — significant cash flow recovery for many family groups.
+The case was reset to zero by a Justice's destaque (highlight) request in 2026 and restarts in the physical plenary — there is no merits ruling yet, so it should not be treated as settled.
+A favorable decision would retroactively recover ITBI paid by holdings in the last 5 years — significant cash flow recovery for many family groups.
 See Theme 1.348 glossary.

 3. Asset protection